-A mushroom-derived enzyme (originally formulated in the 1980s to whiten paper) is the star ingredient.
-Trademarked as “Melanozyme”, this substance targets and breaks down spot-making melanin that is already on the skin.
+A mushroom-derived enzyme called Lignin Peroxidase (originally formulated in the 1980s to whiten paper) is the star ingredient.
+Lignin Peroxidase is trademarked as “Melanozyme” in the Elure line, and this substance targets and breaks down spot-making melanin that is already on the skin.
 Applied in two steps – one chamber contains the enzyme, the other an activator that kick-starts the process), Elure’s day and night creams immediately begin breaking down melanin down into small, colourless molecules that are whisked away with exfoliation.

 The line contains a foaming cleanser, a day lotion, and a night cream.
 The cleanser effectively removes heavy makeup and left my face feeling ridiculously squeaky clean the first time I used it, which I liked!
 I thought maybe it would strip my face too dry but the night cream provided plenty of moisture.
 The day lotion is lighter in texture, but because I wore sunscreen underneath, my face felt pretty heavy after applying my usual Dior tinted moisturizer on top.
 After a week of using the whole line, my face felt pretty oily and I broke out a bit so I stopped using it to give my skin a break.
 After a three-week break, I returned to it with a different approach.
 This time I combined the night cream with a 4% over-the-counter hydroquinone cream (Neostrata HQ Plus), applied just on two stubborn sunspots on my right cheek.
 After five months of regular use (with sunscreen and OTC hydroquinone), I have noticed that my skin tone is more luminous overall.
 But as for my sunspots, I can’t say that Elure faded them significantly.

 Now, hyperpigmentation is notoriously difficult to treat, and to be completely honest, I have yet to see impressive results with ANY topical lightener on the market.
 In the past, I have used the famous Clinique Even Better Dark Spot Corrector (the egg ad!
 See left), Shiseido’s White Lucent line, and the Skinceauticals Pigment Regulator (with kojic acid: meh).
 That being said, I’ve gotten the best results with Elure so far.
 Would I recommend this line to my speckled-faced friends and mom?
 Yes, especially if you have dry, mature skin.
 It may be too greasy for those with oilier complexions.
 And be loyal to it.
-Lightening prodz take time to kick in.
-Also, I would imagine you would get even greater results when you combine this line with IPL, a laser treatment with a proven track record for destroying freckles quicker than creams.
+Lightening products take time to kick in.
+Also, I would imagine you would get even greater results when you combine this line with clinical treatments such as chemical peels or lasers, which are proven to work quicker than creams.